-There are a long list of potential issues but a few of the most common are:
+There is a long list of potential issues but a few of the most common are:

 You should also look for the different variations, such as HTTPS, HTTP, and www.
-Subdomain, and non www.
+Subdomain, and non-www.
 Subdomain.
-To do this, scroll through the site: search results and look for any different variations.
-If you find any there may be an issue with you redirects to the correct version using a 301 permanent redirect.
+To do this, scroll through the site: search results and look for different variations.
+If you find any, there may be an issue with your redirects to the correct version using a 301 permanent redirect.

-As query strings perform a variety of functions, if you find query string indexed you will need to check further.
-What is the function of the query string, does it sort he content of the page?
+As query strings perform a variety of functions if you find query string indexed, you will need to check further.
+What is the function of the query string, does it sort the content of the page?
 Does it filter the content of the page?
 You will need to delve deeper and look at the original page the query string belongs to see if the string is causing duplication.

 It is advisable to look for consistency with a URLs trailing slashes.
 It may not seem like a big deal, but the following two pages are classed as different pages: